wchargin/gcpmig-pgqueue/README.md

 Presumably there's a way around this.

 In the above template, I've pinned a hash for the image.
-I think that this is what's wanted, and you can fork the template when you want to deploy from a new image?
+To update, you can fork the template to point to a new hash, then update the autoscaler to point to the new template and restart the VMs (replacing doesn't seem to be necessary).
+Alternatively, you can set `gcpmig-pgqueue:latest` in the template, in which case each VM deployment will be independently created at the latest version by the autoscaler.
+Be aware of potential skew, but updating is easier.

 Then, use the Compute Engine web UI to create a managed instance group based on this template.
 All the default settings are fine!